maudeve-it/ILI9XXX-XPT2046-STM32/HELLO_WORLD/README.md

 There are many way to use touch device with the library functions.
 The most performing way is:
 -	first of all check if there was a touch: Touch_GotATouch() returns 1 if interrupt registered a touch.
-This is a fust function not polling sensor, non involving SPI nor DMA.
+This is a fast function not polling sensor, non involving SPI nor DMA.
 -   if touched use (depending of your needs) either Touch_GetXYtouch() (returning a struct with X,Y position of touch - grapics display coordinates) or uint8_t Touch_In_XY_area(uint16_t xpos,uint16_t ypos,uint16_t width,uint16_t height) (returning 1 if touch inside the area indicated in parameters)

 there are two more functions: